pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 }
 ```

-Since each function declares it's own scope, and since `i` has base atomic type
+Since each function declares it's own scope, and `i` has a base atomic type
-(`Integer`) rather than being an object it is not passed as a reference, but
+(`int`)  it is not passed as a reference, but rather as a copy (unlike objects)
-rather as a copy which ensures that the actual callback will be executed against
+which ensures that the actual callback will be executed against the correct
-the correct value.
+value.

 Inline closure
 --------------